 IVA to Bankruptcy

 The thing that concerns people most about leaving an IVA and entering bankruptcy is the cost – how will I be able to afford it?
-It’s simple – the payments that you were making to the IVA will be used to fund the cost over a number of months.
-You need to remember that it will take at least 5 – 6 months before you receive a letter of termination from the IVA Company – you will need this for court – and it will be possible to collect all of the costs during this time.
+It’s simple, the payments that you were making to the IVA will be used to fund the cost of the bankruptcy over a number of months.
+You need to remember that it will take at least 5 – 6 months before you receive a letter of termination from the IVA Company and it will be possible to collect all of the costs during this time.

 - Please don’t be concerned about any repercussions; you have the right to leave an IVA just as you had the right to enter into it in the first place.